cherry-pick0/self-check-in-kiosk/PROJECT_NOTES.md

 ## Steps of creating this project (notes)

+Note: these are only notes and not instructions, in order to make this app structure more easily understandable.

 **1. Activate the environment (this command creates or activates virtual environment)**

         pipenv shell